googleapis/google-cloud-python/packages/google-cloud-spanner/docs/database-usage.rst

     pool = spanner.FixedSizePool(size=10, default_timeout=5)
     database = instance.database(DATABASE_NAME, pool=pool)

-Note that creating a database with a pool may presume that its database already exists, as it may need to pre-create sessions (rather than creating them on demand, as the default implementation does).
+Note that creating a database with a pool will require the database to already exist if the pool implementation needs to pre-create sessions (rather than creating them on demand, as the default implementation does).

-You can supply your own pool implementation, which must satisfy the contract laid out in :class:`~google.cloud.spanner.pool.AbstractSessionPool`:
+You can supply your own pool implementation, which must satisfy the contract laid out in :class:`~google.cloud.spanner_v1.pool.AbstractSessionPool`:

 .. code-block:: python